Overcoming Oversmoothness in Graph Convolutional Networks via Hybrid Scattering Networks: Empirical Results

 \section{Empirical Results}

 We now present our empirical results starting with semi-supervised node classification.
-We first show that our hybrid Sc-GCN model~\cite{min2020scattering} is able to overcome the oversmoothing problem and in particular exhibits superior performance to either a pure GCN Network or a pure scattering network on node-classification tasks.
+We first show that our Sc-GCN model~\cite{min2020scattering} is able to overcome the oversmoothing and underreaching problems and exhibits superior performance to either a pure GCN Network or a pure scattering network.
 We then show that we can further improve performance, particularly on complex datasets, by using GSAN\cite{min2021geometric}, which incorporates an attention mechanism.
-After that, we turn to graph-level tasks and establish that our hybrid scattering models also perform very well in such settings.
+Finally, we also show that our models perform well on graph-level tasks.